ska-telescope/ska-tango-testing/docs/src/guide/integration/getting_started.rst

 Quick explanation of the assertion
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Since not everyone is familiar with it, let's spend a few words on how
+Since not everyone is familiar with it, let's spend a few words to explain how
 we make an assertion on the code above.

 `assertpy <https://assertpy.github.io/index.html>`_ is a powerful assertion